 Just like Lloret de Mar, Calella is situated in the costal part of Catalonia just 58km away from Barcelona.
 The city is known for sandy beaches and mediterranean flavours.
 It’s city itself is upbeat, with many attractions and facilities available to tourists all year around.
 In fact, Calella hosts a number of different cultural events and fiestas every month.
 From water sports and activities to vibrants nightclubs and restaurants, there is always something to do in this beautiful spot.

 Rich of history and heritage, Zaragoza is a city known for its preserved architecture that goes back to the 11th century.
-The city is situated in northeastern part of Spain, in the Aragon’s Region.
-Unlike the usual catalonian city, Zaragoza gives a more visible glimples of the history of Spain, with buildings and landmarks dating back to the Moors, Romans and Jews that once conquered the country.
+The city is situated in the northeastern part of Spain, in the Aragon’s Region.
+Unlike the usual Catalonian city, Zaragoza gives a more visible glimples of the history of Spain, with buildings and landmarks dating back to the Moors, Romans and Jews that once conquered the country.
 To understand more about Spain, we highly recommend you to check out this city by foot.

 Stay tuned for our upcoming events at our website and Facebookpage, we hope to meet you soon at one of our events!